How to address violence in the news with your students.

 Google News is meant for adult consumers, but it's easily usable in the classroom.
-It's perfect for high school students who need to research a topic, find reliable sources and cite them, and write a position or research paper.
-It’s also a great way to find current events and discuss topics that are relevant to students' lives.
-Students could take some time to personalize the site toward their news preferences and could change these preferences based on what they're studying.
+It's perfect for high school students who need to research a topic, find reliable sources to cite and mine for information, or write a position or research paper -- and do it all in an authentic environment that prepares them to be news literate citizens.
+It's also a great way to find current events and discussion topics that are relevant to students' lives.
+Whether it's to support their studies, schoolwork, or personal interests, students can take some time to save their favorite topics, sources, or articles to create their own curated list of resources.

 Key Standards Supported